minio/minio/docs/minio_homebrew.md

 #### Installation Path Changes for minio in brew

 > `brew upgrade minio` and `brew install minio` commands will no longer install the latest minio binaries on macOS.
-We recommend you update using `brew install minio/stable/minio` in all your brew paths.
+Use `brew install minio/stable/minio` in all your brew paths.

 Upstream bugs in golang 1.8 broke Minio brew installer.
 We will re-enable minio installation on macOS via `brew install minio` at a later date.